Office of the Secretary, Interior.

 - If a non-federally recognized Indian group states a claim based on a cultural connection, a determination about the extent of that connection with that group should be made.
 The remains must be housed in accordance to specifications determined through consultation with the culturally connected group, regardless of the Federal status of the tribe, until a decision regarding permanent disposition can be reached.
 Tribal representatives concurred that remains or objects should be repatriated to the lineal descendent or an Indian tribe or Native Hawaiian organization most closely connected for appropriate care and handling regardless of the Federal status of the tribe or group.
 If the culturally connected group does not wish to accept repatriation, they still should be consulted about proper and respectful housing.

 - Tribes recognized that claims might not be made because potential claimant tribes do not have information or do not have resources necessary to receive remains or other collections.
 These facts do not diminish the cultural or spiritual beliefs associated with remains or objects, especially with regard to basic conditions of respect and dignity that should be accorded to human remains.
 There was discussion about the government-to-government relationship that must be maintained between Federal agencies and Indian tribes.
 Tribes noted that tribal sovereignty also was an issue that should be considered by institutions, universities, and states.
-They considered that the importance of traditional knowledge should be part of effective consultation.
+They considered that the importance of traditional knowledge should be part of Start Printed Page 64439effective consultation.
 Respect and dignity were described as including avoidance of:

 ○ Separation of human remains from associated funerary objects.